zolt-gates/Devops-project/PROJECT_4/README.md

 ![Alt Text](images/query_data.PNG)

-🎖🎖🎖🎖🎉🎉🎉 Congratulations, The project gas been completed successfully.🎉🎉🎉🥇🥇🥇🥇
+🎖🎖🎖🎖🎉🎉🎉 Congratulations, The project has been completed successfully.🎉🎉🎉🥇🥇🥇🥇